Skip to content

 Currently, the specification is to provide reliable growth calculations for children in the UK for height centile, weight centile, body mass index (BMI) centile and head circumference ('OccipitoFrontal Circumference' or OFC) centile.

-To this base specification, we added bone age, along with Turner and Down syndrome charts.
+To this base specification, we added bone age, midparental heights, and specialist charts for Turner and Down syndrome.

 API Features